Influence of William Shakespeare: Influence on the English language

 Shakespeare's writings greatly influenced the entire English language.
-Prior to and during Shakespeare's time, the grammar and rules of English were not standardized.
+Before and during Shakespeare's time, the grammar and rules of English were not standardised.
 But once Shakespeare's plays became popular in the late seventeenth and eighteenth century, they helped contribute to the standardization of the English language, with many Shakespearean words and phrases becoming embedded in the English language, particularly through projects such as Samuel Johnson's A Dictionary of the English Language which quoted Shakespeare more than any other writer.
 He expanded the scope of English literature by introducing new words and phrases, experimenting with blank verse, and also introducing new poetic and grammatical structures.

 Vocabulary

 Shakespeare introduced or invented countless words in his plays, with estimates of the number in the several thousands.
 Warren King clarifies by saying that, "In all of his work – the plays, the sonnets and the narrative poems – Shakespeare uses 17,677 words: Of those, 1,700 were first used by Shakespeare."
 He is also well known for borrowing from the classical literature and foreign languages.
 He created these words by "changing nouns into verbs, changing verbs into adjectives, connecting words never before used together, adding prefixes and suffixes, and devising words wholly original."
 Many of Shakespeare's original phrases are still used in conversation and language today.
 These include, but are not limited to; "seen better days, strange bedfellows, a sorry sight," and "full circle".
 Shakespeare added a considerable number of words to the English language when compared to additions to English vocabulary made in other times.

-Shakespeare helped to further develop style and structure to an otherwise loose, spontaneous language.
+Shakespeare helped to further develop the style and structure of an otherwise loose, spontaneous language.
 Written Elizabethan English stylistically closely followed the spoken language.
-The naturalness gave force and freedom since there was no formalized prescriptive grammar binding the expression.
-While lack of prescribed grammatical rules introduced vagueness in literature, it also expressed feelings with profound vividness and emotion which created, "freedom of expression" and "vividness of presentment".
-It was a language which expressed feelings explicitly.
-Shakespeare's gift involved using the exuberance of the language and decasyllabic structure in prose and poetry of his plays to reach the masses and the result was "a constant two way exchange between learned and the popular, together producing the unique combination of racy tang and the majestic stateliness that informs the language of Shakespeare".
+The naturalness gave force and freedom since there was no formalised prescriptive grammar binding the expression.
+While lack of prescribed grammatical rules introduced vagueness in literature, it also expressed feelings with profound vividness and emotion, which create "freedom of expression" and "vividness of presentment".
+It was a language that expressed feelings explicitly.
+Shakespeare's gift involved using the exuberance of the language and decasyllabic structure in prose and poetry of his plays to reach the masses, and the result was "a constant two-way exchange between learned and the popular, together producing the unique combination of racy tang and the majestic stateliness that informs the language of Shakespeare".

 While it is probable that Shakespeare created many new words, an article in National Geographic points out the findings of historian Jonathan Hope who wrote in "Shakespeare's 'Native English'" that "the Victorian scholars who read texts for the first edition of the OED paid special attention to Shakespeare: his texts were read more thoroughly and cited more often, so he is often credited with the first use of words, or senses of words, which can, in fact, be found in other writers."